pkcwong/meteor-react-starter/README.md

 # meteor-react-starter

-A starter repo to building a web application using ReactJS, using the MeteorJS framework.
+A starter repo to building a web application with ReactJS, using the MeteorJS framework.
 For mobile app development, check this other [repository](https://github.com/pkcwong/react-native-meteor-starter.git), compatible with this starter repo.

 ### Prerequisites and Installation